 Investment Performance Risk is defined as the risk that the investment portfolio of AIUK materially depreciates in value due to a default or negative market.
 AIUK has appointed professional investment managers Mercer's to manage funds on a discretionary basis in line with its investment policy.
 Invested assets are held directly by AIUK and not in nominee.
 Performance of medium and long-term investments are measured against inflation and agreed market indices aiming for an appropriate return.
 The return of the short-term reserves is monitored against benchmark cash rates and the credit rating of the holding institutions.
-The level of capital volatility is monitored by the Asset and Liability Committee (ALC) to ensure the risk profile remains appropriate for AIUK.
-The ALC is responsible for monitoring and reviewing the assets of the business to ensure that assets are invested consistently with the time horizon of the future liabilities of the business, and to ensure that the Board is furnished with appropriate recommendations in respect of these matters.
+The level of capital volatility is monitored by the Group Investment Management Committee (GIMC) to ensure the risk profile remains appropriate for AIUK.
+The GIMC is responsible for monitoring and reviewing the assets of the business to ensure that assets are invested consistently with the time horizon of the future liabilities of the business, and to ensure that the Board is furnished with appropriate recommendations in respect of these matters.
 The shape of the liability tail is used to co-ordinate the asset classes, term, and liquidity to ensure appropriateness and the shape is set by the Chief Actuary (SMF 20).
+In January 2024, AIUK changed investment managers from Mercers LLC to Wellington Management International Ltd. The investment strategy remains unchanged.

 AIUK manages its own cash deposits matched to the actuarially assessed short term cash flow schedule.
-AIUK manages its own investment properties, inter-company loans, and any other investments not covered above.
+AIUK manages its own investment property, inter-company loans, and any other investments not covered above.